China says US diplomatic boycott violates Olympic spirit

 The Chinese Embassy in Washington dismissed the move as posturing in a tweet.

-”In fact, no one would care about whether these people come or not, and it has no impact whatsoever on the (hash)Beijing2022 to be successfully held,” the embassy said.
+“In fact, no one would care about whether these people come or not, and it has no impact whatsoever on the #Beijing2022 to be successfully held,” the embassy said.

 China’s mission to the United Nations called the boycott a “self-directed political farce.”